 Most stargazing events are run by amateur astronomers keen to share their expertise in and enthusiasm of their hobby.
 You can expect to receive a friendly welcome, to be told interesting space facts, maybe have a laser-pen guided tour of the night sky and to be shown cool things through telescopes, that’s the part that everyone really enjoys!

-Astronomical society meetings however tend to include talks that a little more advanced and cover interesting but complex subjects.
+Astronomical Society meetings tend to include talks that are a little more advanced and cover interesting but complex subjects which are still accessible to attentive adults however perhaps less so to children.
 Nearly all such meetings are open to the public sometimes for a small fee and often include an observing sessions afterwards if the weather allows.
 These events make a great opportunity to find out more about astronomy, telescopes and how you might take up the hobby.
 If you have a telescope take it along as there’s always someone who will be willing to help you!

 To help you identify stargazing events that might be suitable for you we allocate each and every event on our website with one or more of the following categories.